Spectroscopy in the 2+1$d$ Thirring Model with $N=1$ Domain Wall Fermions: Free Fermion Correlator

 Branch cuts indicate unbound many-particle interactions~\cite{Peskin:1995ev}, in this case between the fermion and its doubler.
 These interactions are very short ranged for heavy doublers and decouple completely in the continuum limit.
 Put differently, the branch cuts can only start at energies larger than the sum of fermion and doubler masses and therefore vanish in the limit of infinitely heavy doublers.
 Here we see again that DWF (or more generally Ginsparg-Wilson fermions) do not get rid of the doublers in principle, but rather assign zero weight to the single particle doubler poles.

 Again, the details of the modified correlator's derivation can be found in \Cref{sec:c0_tilde_derivation}.
 We call the modified propagator that incorporates both $C_0$ and the branch cuts

 and we show all three propagators as a function of $t$ in figure~\ref{fig:free_prop_real_space}.
-As expected the unphysical contributions vanish exponentially fast when $t$ and $L_t-t$ are large.
+As expected the unphysical contributions vanish exponentially fast when $t$ and $L_t-t$ are large, so that the correct results are obtained in the continuum and zero temperature limits.
 Careful zooming in reveals some small differences between $C$ and $\tilde C_0$ at the edges of the diagram, but the leading order features are described very well.